szilG/Red-Coral-Realty/README.md

 This is an imaginary website for a real estate company!
 Wich can provide a wide range of properties and services.

+The website features slideshows, testimonials, a page with all of the offers, and a contact page.
+The main goal of the website is to guide possible clients to making contact with the agency through the contact page.

 ## UX